 City of Palma

-The city connects successfully tradition and modernity, combines Gothic Art with Contemporary Art.
-A brilliant example is the style mixture of Miguel Barceló’s project in “La Seu” Palmas cathedral, where he created the town’s landmark.
-The cathedral since 1229 belongs to one of the most beautiful Worship buildings of Spain.
-The rose in the apse consists of 1236 pieces of glass.
-Another masterpiece of Art is the filigree floating Tiara over the high altar.
-This Tiara is unmistakable the handwriting of the famous Catalan architect Antoni Gaudi.
+The city successfully connects tradition and modernity, Gothic Architecture with contemporary Art.
+An impressive example of this is the eclectic style mixture of “La Seu”, Palma's cathedral, the city's proud landmark.
+This cathedral, begun in 1229, is easily one of the most beautiful buildings of worship in all of Spain, with the Catherine window in the apsis alone consisting of 1236 pieces of glass.
+Another masterpiece is the filigrane Tiara, floating over the high altar, bearing unmistakably the handwriting of the legendary Catalan architect Antoni Gaudi.

 Situated next to the cathedral is the “Palau de l’Almudaina” the aragonesic Kings lived in this original Moorish Alcazar.
 Next door the “s’Hort del Rei” kings gardens, a green oasis with water features, sculptures and shade spending mature trees.
 On the top of Palmas hill thrones another monument, the only round castle of Spain “ Castell Bellver”.
 In this gothic round building from the 13th century resides since 1931 the city history museum and the antiques collection of Cardinal Despuig.
 The Castell Bellver offers a magnificent panoramic view over the city and the Palma bay.